Q: What is Amazon WorkSpaces?

 Yes.
 You can use the AWS Management Console to control whether Amazon WorkSpaces in your directory can be accessed using web access, by visit the directory details page.
 Note: this setting can only be applied to all Amazon WorkSpaces in a directory, not at an individual Amazon WorkSpace level.

-A reboot is just the same as a regular operating system (OS) reboot.
+A restart is just the same as a regular operating system (OS) reboot.
 A rebuild will retain the user volume on the WorkSpace but will return the WorkSpace to its original state (any changes made to the system drive will not be retained).

 Q: How do I remove an Amazon WorkSpace I no longer require?